Bampton's Historic Inns

 In the 1700’s it was known as The Malthouse, and in 1895 Bare’s Public House.
 The photo on the right is c1910.
 It closed in April 1969 and is now a private house.

-This splendid old photograph below shows it during a time when traffic was not the problem it is today!
+This splendid old photograph on the left shows it during a time when traffic was not the problem it is today!

 Note the significant number of horse-droppings in the roadway.